-- A Little Bird Told Me, Co-Authored by Jeff Apter (HarperCollins, 2011)
+- A Little Bird Told Me with by Jeff Apter (HarperCollins, 2011)

 Lily Chan was born in Kyoto, raised in Narrogin and now resides in Melbourne.
 Her first book, Toyo, an unconventional memoir of her grandmother, was the recipient of the 2010 Peter Blazey Fellowship for a manuscript-in-progress and has been subsequently published to acclaim by Black Inc. ‘This is a beautifully lyrical and compelling voice, infused with deep insight and love’ – Alice Pung.

 - Toyo (Black Inc., 2012) Winner, 2013 Dobbie Literary Award; Shortlisted, 2013 Colin Roderick Award